eyeseast/visible-data/_posts/2013-08-26-responsive-d3.markdown

 	    map.selectAll('.state').attr('d', path);
 	}

-The reason the last two lines work is D3's data-binding.
+The reason the last two lines work is D3's [data-binding](http://bost.ocks.org/mike/join/).
 Remember, each selection is bound to an array of data, and each datum is stored on a corresponding element as `__data__`.
 This means you can access it later by simply reselecting the elements, and you can use it by re-setting the `d` attribute.

+The map above is obviously missing things: There's no legend, first and foremost.
+I'll get to that in my next post.
+The interaction is also pretty sparse and totally mouse-driven (no hovering on mobile).

+This also might not be the best way to present the data, so I'll circle back and do a responsive chart in post three of this series.

 <script type="x-jst" id="tooltip-template">
 <h5><%= Name %></h5>